5 Top Weekly TSXV Stocks: Gold Gives Juniors Staying Power | INN

 Gatling Exploration

-Gatling is a Canadian gold explorer with assets in Ontario, where it has a 100 percent interest in the Larder project, 35 kilometers east of Kirkland Lake in the north east of the province.
+Gatling Exploration is a Canadian gold explorer with assets in Ontario, where it has a 100 percent interest in the Larder project, 35 kilometers east of Kirkland Lake in the northeast of the province.

 On the TSXV last Friday, Gatling Exploration was trading at C$0.64 — an increase of 64.1 percent over the previous five days of trading.